 Since the Note was converted on February 18, 2014, the Company re-measured the conversion feature liability associated with the convertible note payable on that date.
-The Company recorded an unrealized gain on the change in the fair value of the conversion feature liability of \$20,218 for the three months ended March 31, 2014 (See Note 7) and reclassified the re-measured conversion feature of \$98,722 to additional paid in capital.
-Since the Note was converted the remaining unamortized portion of the debt discount of \$26,755 was expensed during the three months ended March 31, 2014.
+The Company recorded an unrealized gain on the change in the fair value of the conversion feature liability of \$20,218 for the six months ended June 30, 2014 (see Note 7 below) and reclassified the re-measured conversion feature of \$98,722 to additional paid in capital.
+Since the Note was converted, the remaining unamortized portion of the debt discount of \$26,755 was expensed during the six months ended June 30, 2014.

-NOTE 6 - STOCKHOLDERS' EQUITY
+Note 6 - Stockholders' Equity

 On January 13, 2014, the Company closed a "best efforts" private offering of \$1,000,000 (the "Offering") with a group of accredited investors (the "Purchasers") and the Company exercised the oversubscription amount allowed in the Offering of \$350,000, for total gross proceeds to the Company of \$1,350,000 before deducting placement agent fees and other expenses.
-Pursuant to a securities purchase agreement with the Purchasers (the "Purchase Agreement"), the Company issued to the Purchasers (i) 415,387 shares (the "Shares") of the Company's common stock, par value, \$0.0001 (the "Common Stock") and (ii) 1,350,000 warrants (the "Warrants") to purchase shares (the "Warrant Shares" and together with the Shares and the Warrants, the "Securities") of the Company's Common Stock at an exercise price of \$3.25 per share.
-In connection with the Offering, 138,463 units were sold at the end of December of 2013 and 276,924 units were sold in January 2014, all at \$3.25 per unit.
-As a result, the Company received aggregate gross proceeds of \$450,000 in December 2013 from the issuance of 138,463 shares of common stock and 450,000 warrants, and the Company received \$900,000 in January 2014 from the issuance of 276,924 shares of common stock and 900,000 warrants.
-Costs incurred associated with the Offering in December 2013 and January 2014, the placement agent received 41,539 warrants from the Offering.
+Pursuant to a securities purchase agreement with the Purchasers (the "Purchase Agreement"), the Company issued to the Purchasers (i) 415,387 shares of the Company's common stock, par value \$0.0001 and (ii) 1,350,000 warrants (the "Warrants") to purchase shares (the "Warrant Shares") of the Company's common stock at an exercise price of \$3.25 per share.
+In connection with the Offering, 138,463 units were sold at the end of December 2013 and 276,924 units were sold in January 2014, all at \$3.25 per unit.
+As a result, the Company received aggregate gross proceeds of \$450,000 in December 2013 from the issuance of 138,463 shares of common stock and 450,000 Warrants, and the Company received \$900,000 in January 2014 from the issuance of 276,924 shares of common stock and 900,000 Warrants.
+Costs incurred associated with the Offering in December 2013 and January 2014 were \$56,820 and \$100,006, respectively.
+In January 2014, the placement agent received 41,539 Warrants from the Offering.

-Pursuant to the Purchase Agreement, the Company's founders who are members of management (the "Founders") agreed to cancel a corresponding number of shares to those Shares issued in the Offering and place in escrow a corresponding number of shares to be cancelled for each Warrant Share issued.
+Pursuant to the Purchase Agreement, the Company's founders who are members of management (the "Founders") agreed to cancel a corresponding number of shares to those shares issued in the Offering and place in escrow a corresponding number of shares to be cancelled for each Warrant Share issued.
 As a result, the Founders retired 138,463 and 276,924 shares of common stock in December 2013 and January 2014, respectively.

 The Warrants are exercisable for a period of five years from the original issue date.
 The initial exercise price with respect to the Warrants was \$3.25 per share.
-On the date of issuance, the warrants were recognized as derivative liabilities as they did not have fixed settlement provisions because their exercise prices could be lowered if the Company was to issue securities at a lower price in the future.
-As a result, the Company recorded \$3,431,541 as derivative liability-warrants on the condensed consolidated balance sheet on January 13, 2014.
+On the date of issuance, the Warrants were recognized as derivative liabilities as they did not have fixed settlement provisions because their exercise prices could be lowered if the Company was to issue securities at a lower price in the future.
+As a result, the Company recorded \$3,431,541 as derivative liability warrants on the condensed consolidated balance sheet on January 13, 2014.

-On February 21, 2014, the Company amended the terms of the 1,359,539 warrants issued in the offering to eliminate the anti-dilution provision and to lower the exercise price of the warrants from \$3.25 to \$3.00.
-As a result of the warrant modifications, the Company re-measured the warrant liability on the modification date and recorded an unrealized loss on derivative liabilities of \$1,074,795 and reclassified the aggregate re-measured value of the warrants of \$6,136,361 to additional paid in capital.
-See Note 7.
+On February 21, 2014, the Company amended the terms of the 1,359,539 Warrants issued in the Offering to eliminate the anti-dilution provision and to lower the exercise price of the Warrants from \$3.25 to \$3.00.
+As a result of the Warrant modifications, the Company re-measured the Warrant liability on the modification date and recorded an unrealized loss on derivative liabilities of \$1,074,795 and reclassified the aggregate re-measured value of the Warrants of \$6,037,639 to additional paid in capital.
+See Note 7 below.